MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/management/manage_images.md

 This document details installing and managing base OS images for both PowerShell and Docker.

-## Install Base OS Images
+## Base OS Images

 ### Installing Images

 Container OS images can be found and installed for both PowerShell and Docker management using the ContainerProvider PowerShell module.
 Before using this module, it will need to be installed.
-The following commands can be used to install the module.
+The following command can be used to install the module.

 ```powershell
 PS C:\> Install-PackageProvider ContainerProvider -Force
 ```

-Return a list of images from PowerShell OneGet package manager:
+Once installed, a list of Base OS images can be returned using `Find-ContainerImage`.

 ```powershell
 PS C:\> Find-ContainerImage